 Complete blood count

-Bacterial cultures (blood, urine, CSF)
+Bacterial cultures (blood, urine, cerebral spinal fluid [CSF])

 Only if severity or course suggests alternate diagnosis (Table 2)